What And When To Eat Before A Workout

 To get the most of your workout, try to eat a meal with all macros (carbs, protein and fat) 2 to 4 hours before you exercise.
 In case you can’t make time for a full meal in advance of your sweat session (we’re looking at you, AM warriors), here’s the breakdown of what to eat, and when:

-Options are endless, but one of our favorite quick all-macros-meal is the Mango guacamole chicken wrap.
+Options are endless, but one of our favorite quick all-macros-meal is the Mango Guacamole Chicken Wrap from the 8fit recipe book.

 1 to 2 hours before: carbs and protein with a small amount of fat

-30 to 60 minutes before: carbs and a little bit of protein
+30-60 minutes before: Carbs and a little bit of protein

 This should only be an option if you really don’t have time to eat before, if your goal is to gain muscle mass, or you’re planning a very intense workout.

-- Choose easy digestible carbs found in fruits like banana, grapes or mango.
+Choose easily digestible carbs found in fruits like banana, grapes or mango.